MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 general-autofill, but it will work not immediately but after the next navigation, and it can only apply for current WebView2, which means if we start a new WebView2 using the same profile, all the settings are default value and cannot be set from the profile.
-By adding password-autosave and general-autofill management interfaces in profile, we can manage the settings and they will work immediately if we set new value, and all WebView2s that created with the same profile can share the settings, which means if we change password-autosave or general-autofill property in one WebView2, the others with the same profile will also work immediately.
+By adding password-autosave and general-autofill management interfaces in profile, we can manage the properties and general-autofill will work immediately if we set new value, and all WebView2s that created with the same profile can share the settings, which means if we change password-autosave or general-autofill property in one WebView2, the others with the same profile will also work.

 # Examples